webcaetano/mQ/readme.md

 ### mNum

-Return num of rows in a query
+Return num of rows in a query. mNum(query)
-mNum(query)

 ```php